kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 We could prefer nodes with pods that don't have interceptors.
 However, it is difficult to compare pods that have interceptors.
-One solution would be to track the `expectedInterceptorFinishTime` in the pod's `.spec.evictionInterceptors` for each interceptor.
+One solution would be to track the `expectedInterceptorFinishTime` in the pod's `.spec.evictionResponders` for each interceptor.
 Another option would be to track some kind of weight.
 This is useful for other simulation purposes (e.g. node drain) as well.

 If we have to disrupt a pod with interceptors, we would like to give a guarantee to a preemptor pod